 Staging allows physicians to understand the extent of a patient’s cancer, helps guide treatment decisions and predict outcomes.
 Staging used by physicians for esophageal cancer is specific, but a straightforward way to describe staging is shown below:

-A CAT scan obtains high resolution images using cross-sectional x-rays of the entire body from chest to abdomen.
-It is noninvasive and takes only a few minutes perform.
+A CAT scan obtains high-resolution images using cross-sectional x-rays of the entire body from chest to abdomen.
+It is noninvasive and takes only a few minutes to perform.
 These images help determine the size of the tumor and whether it has spread into lymph nodes or other organs.
 It is useful in staging esophageal cancer.

 A PET scan is a noninvasive study that involves the injection of a radioactive sugar into the blood.
 The tracer is safe and rapidly passes out of the body.
 Cancer cells are more active than normal cells and pick up more of the tracer.
 During a PET scan, the patient lies in a special scanner with a camera that records the radioactive activity and creates a picture of areas involved by tumor.
 This test adds information on the stage of the cancer and will be ordered by your physician.

 More specifically, esophageal cancer is staged by T stage (depth of the tumor into the wall of the esophagus, N stage (involvement of lymph nodes with cancer cells),

 Your physician will inform you of the stage of your esophageal cancer and the best treatment options.